DaanJansen94/ebolaseq/README.md

 # EbolaSeq

 EbolaSeq is a command-line tool that simplifies the process of analyzing Ebola virus sequences.
 It automates the complete workflow from downloading sequences to creating phylogenetic trees.
 The tool retrieves Ebola virus sequences from NCBI GenBank, processes them according to user specifications, performs multiple sequence alignment, and generates phylogenetic trees.
-Users can choose from five different Ebola virus species and have the option to include their own consensus sequences or exclude specific sequences from the analysis.

 ## Installation